tylerbutler/engineer/engineer/docs_source/posts.rst

 .. _post status:

 ``status``
+    The status of the post.
+Valid values are:

+    :attr:`~engineer.models.Status.draft`
-    The status of the post - ``published`` or ``draft``.
-This always defaults to ``draft`` if it's missing or set to an unknown value to avoid accidentally publishing something that wasn't meant to be published.
+        Draft posts are never output when a site is built.
+Status always defaults to :attr:`~engineer.models.Status.draft` if it's missing or set to an unknown value to avoid accidentally publishing something that wasn't meant to be published.

+    :attr:`~engineer.models.Status.published`
+        Published posts are always output when a site is built *unless* they have a :ref:`timestamp <post timestamp>` in the future, in which case they are not output.
+        This behavior can be customized using the :attr:`~engineer.conf.EngineerConfiguration.PUBLISH_PENDING` setting.

+    :attr:`~engineer.models.Status.review`
+        Posts marked ``review`` are only output if the setting :attr:`~engineer.conf.EngineerConfiguration.PUBLISH_REVIEW` is set to true.

+        .. versionadded:: 0.3.0

+    .. seealso:: :attr:`~engineer.conf.EngineerConfiguration.PUBLISH_DRAFTS`,
+       :attr:`~engineer.conf.EngineerConfiguration.PUBLISH_PENDING`,
+       :attr:`~engineer.conf.EngineerConfiguration.PUBLISH_REVIEW`

 .. _post slug: